bigbarin69/bigbarin69/README.md

 ### Hello 👋

-I'm Prathik and this is where my path to a Full Stack Developer begins.
+I'm Prathik and this is where my joureny to a Full Stack Developer begins.

 -  I’m currently learning React js.
 -  I love hardware tech especially PC related.
--  Still an engineering student 👍
+-  AIDS engineering student.